ctm/Bataan-Memorial-Death-March/README.md

 was initially open only to military members, they began allowing civilians early on.
 These days, participation is about half and half.
-For the record, I am a civilian, although my father was in the Air Force and there's a good chance one of my daughters will serve.
+For the record, I am a civilian, although my father was in the Air Force and there's a good chance at least one of my daughters will serve.

 ## Why do I do it?